 Voluntary community work is encouraged; students are given the opportunity to take action on local and national issues they care about, as fundraisers, campaigners and volunteers.

 Miss S Webb is Head of PSHE (currently on maternity leave).
 Mrs J Fice is Acting Head of PSHE.
-Other members of the team are Mrs V Roberts, Mrs T Harrington and Mr Burgess.
+Other members of the team are Mrs V Roberts, Mrs T Harrington, Mr Burgess and Miss T Morris.